 No one is permitted to visit a classroom during school hours without the permission of the principal.
-Any messages are to be given to students through the school office.
+All messages are given to students through the school office.
 This includes any treats brought in for special occasions.
-Parents are requested to not be in the school building between the hours of 8:00 AM and 3:30 PM unless arrangements have been made in the school office.
+Treats are permitted but must be individually wrapped.
+Parents are requested to not be in the school building between the hours of 8:00 AM-3:30 PM without an appointment.